tymyrddin/documentation/Documentation/docs/user-manuals.md

 ## Context

 What does someone have to do to get "this" and "that", things the software is supposed to do for a user?
 The written communication varies from verbose to concise.
-Examples: [Sphinx Documentation](https://www.sphinx-doc.org/en/master/contents.html) and [The Linux man-pages project](https://www.kernel.org/doc/man-pages/).

 Acceptance test: Someone new to the project, not necessarily a developer, can use the code with help of the manual.